osrf/gazebo_design/insertion_deletion_flow/insertion_deletion_flow.md

 Internally, all requests, independently of type, are placed in a single queue.
 The queue is processed in order at each `World::Step`.

-* As part of the model destruction, some events might be triggered (which result in work to do in other threads, such as the sensor thread).
-This might need better synchronization or not.
+* For certain operationsm, events might be triggered and result in work to do in other threads, such as the sensor thread.
+This might require better synchronization.

 #### Block B